n64decomp/mk64/README.md

 - Pause at end of races until everyone is ready to continue
 - Possibly edit ending sequence but it should be okay.
 - Make race end regardless of where the eighth player is on the map.
--Prevent character scrolling banner from popping up until all players have finished.
+- Prevent character scrolling banner from popping up until all players have finished.

 Extras:
 - Possibly balance kart stats